zebelity/Wander-plan/README.md

 ## Future Enhancements
+* Implement a user account creation feature that allows new users to sign up and create their own accounts.
 * Enable users to upload photos from their phone or computer to enhance their trip documentation and memories.
 * Integration with external APIs to fetch real-time flight and hotel information.
 * Social media sharing functionality to share trips with friends and family.